angie-chen55/angie-chen55.github.io/index.md

 * * *

 * I gave a recent plenary talk at the ICML 2024 Workshop for High-Dimensional Learning Dynamics (HiLD) on the kinds of misleading conclusions we might come to if we neglect to analyze LLM training dynamics.
-Video is <a href="https://icml.cc/virtual/2024/workshop/29974">here</a> (requires an ICML login, starts at ~52:00).
+Video is <a href="https://icml.cc/virtual/2024/workshop/29974">here</a> (requires an ICML login, starts at ~52:00) and slides are <a href="https://docs.google.com/presentation/d/1ibVtU2Ug3OCbeo1X8VObjGatBPMS62Y1h_L1s05IsvY/edit?usp=sharing">here</a>.
-* This summer I'll be working as a research intern at Prescient Design, in NYC.
+* This summer I will be working as a research intern at Prescient Design in NYC.
 * This fall I will start as a Visiting Researcher at Meta AI NYC as part of the Meta AI Mentorship (AIM) program.